Adolescent Medicine Specialists

-Adolescent medicine specialists are doctors and other medical professionals, like nurse practitioners, who work alongside doctors to provide care.
+Adolescent medicine specialists are doctors or other medical professionals (like nurse practitioners) who work alongside doctors to provide care.

-Seeing an adolescent medicine specialist is a great way to transition from childhood — where your parents controlled your health care — to adulthood, where you manage your own health and well-being.
+Seeing an adolescent medicine specialist is a great way to move from childhood — where your parents controlled your health care — to adulthood, where you manage your own health and well-being.

-For girls, many adolescent medicine doctors provide gynecology care as well, including pelvic exams when needed.
-So if a girl needs to see a pediatrician and a gynecologist, instead of going to two different doctors, she can often can see one adolescent medicine specialist.
+Many adolescent medicine doctors provide gynecology care as well, including pelvic exams when needed.
+So instead of going to two different doctors, young women who need to see a pediatrician and a gynecologist often can see one adolescent medicine specialist.

 How Can I Find One — and What If I Can't?

-If you see a pediatrician or family doctor, ask for extra time to discuss what you need when you call to book your appointment.
+If you see a pediatrician or family doctor, ask for extra time to discuss what you need when you call to book your visit.
 Or ask to book the last appointment of the day.
-It can also help to prepare a list of questions and concerns and bring it with you to your appointment.
+It can also help to prepare a list of questions and concerns and bring it with you.

 No matter what type of doctor you decide to see, be open and honest about the things you worry about.
-The only way a doctor can help you is if he or she knows what's going on.
+The only way a doctor can help you is if they know what's going on.
 It may be hard to talk about topics like drugs or bumps "down there."
 But medical practitioners are used to it and they don't judge — it's all medicine to them.